Solskjaer's sloppy Man Utd back where they belong - in the Europa League | Goal.com

 Solskjaer tried to inspire a second-half fightback by switching to a back four during the break and bringing Donny van de Beek and Paul Pogba off the bench to give United a spark of creativity in midfield.

-However, just as things were improving, a mix0up at the back between Harry Maguire and David de Gea left the visitors needing three goals to reach the knockout stage.
+However, just as things were improving, a mix-up at the back between Harry Maguire and David de Gea left the visitors needing three goals to reach the knockout stage.

 They nearly pulled it off, with Bruno Fernandes converting an 80th-minute penalty and Pogba netting just second later.
 This time, though, United had left it too late.